shafr/shafr.github.io/_posts/audiobooks/2018-07-31-planetside.md

 rating: 4
 ---

-5 Hours in - great book.
-There were very few "Deus ex Machina" places.

 Perfect example of Sci-fi detective  as it should be - without annoyances.

 Great ammount of humor, not-a-superhero main character, cybernetics and technologies.

 Lots of detective work.
 Lots of action.
 Nice plot.

-...

-Last hour or 30 minutes was just a drag, the author was just preparing readers (or listeners) for the sequel.
+Last hour or 30 (or even 90) minutes was just a drag, the author was just preparing readers (or listeners) for the sequel.

 Still - highly recommending this book.

+P.S.
+When I found out that second book was released, i've revisited this one.
+Still - great book, but I'm still sure that last segment was preparing us ... to nothing, since second book has almost nothing in common with first one.

+Quotes:

 >> Reacting means your enemy is dictating what you should do.
 And that is never good.